Bobby Allison’s Unknown Record

 Sadly, it would prove to be Bobby’s last victory, as he suffered a career-ending injury in a crash at Pocono Raceway later that year.
 The wreck left the elder Allison with no memory of his historic father-son 1-2 victory at Daytona.

-The NASCAR Hall of Fame is open Wednesday through Monday, 10 a.m. to 5 p.m.
-To purchase tickets, go to nascarhall.com/tickets.
+Plan your visit to the NASCAR Hall of Fame and purchase tickets by visiting nascarhall.com/tickets.
 Among the many Bobby Allison artifacts on display at the Hall of Fame is his championship car from 1983, which can be found in the “Dale Jr.: Glory Road Champions” exhibit.